 - 1 fat quarter of Fleece for the cuff (we’re using unprinted Fleece but you could also use a coordinating design)

 - A small piece of scrap fabric (to create a strap for hanging the stocking up; we’re using Organic Cotton Sateen, but anything would work)

 - Free printable stocking pattern

 1. Cut out your pattern pieces.

-Fold your fabric in half (right sides or wrong sides together, doesn’t matter) and cut out your pieces.
+Fold your fabric in half (either right sides or wrong sides together, it doesn’t matter for this step) and cut out your pieces.

 - Sock (cut 2)

 - Strap (not pictured above; we used a scrap of Organic Cotton Sateen folded over to create a strap for hanging the stocking up, but you can use anything sturdy!)

 Pin the right sides together and sew the stocking sock pieces together.